Lugdunum3D/Lugdunum/doc/guidelines.md

 The comment should describe, in less than one line, the purpose of the data.
 This comment will be present in the generated API documentation.

-However, no comment is needed if the type and name of the data member are self explanatory.
+However, no comment is needed if the type and name of the data member are self-explanatory.

 ### Global variables